Terms and Conditions

 9.2.
 The charges for Services shall be calculated on a time and materials basis:

-(a) the charges shall be calculated in accordance with the Supplier’s daily fee rates, as set out in the Supplier’s quotation.
+(a) the charges shall be calculated in accordance with SMC’s daily fee rates, as set out in SMC’s estimate.

-(b) the Supplier’s daily fee rates for each individual person are calculated on the basis of an eight-hour day from 8.00 am to 5.00 pm worked on Business Days;
+(b) SMC’s daily fee rates for each individual person are calculated based on an eight-hour day from 8.00 am to 5.00 pm worked on Business Days.

-(c) the Supplier shall be entitled to charge an overtime rate of [PERCENTAGE]% of the daily fee rate on a pro-rata basis for each part day or for any time worked by individuals whom it engages on the Services outside the hours referred to in clause 9.2(b); and
+(c) SMC shall be entitled to charge an overtime rate of 10 % of the daily fee rate on a pro-rata basis for each part day or for any time worked by individuals whom it engages on the Services outside the hours referred to in clause 9.2(b); and

-(d) the Supplier shall be entitled to charge the Client for any expenses reasonably incurred by the individuals whom the Supplier engages in connection with the Services including travelling expenses, hotel costs, subsistence and any associated expenses, and for the cost of services provided by third parties and required by the Supplier for the performance of the Services, and for the cost of any materials.
+(d) SMC shall be entitled to charge the Client for any expenses reasonably incurred by the individuals whom SMC engages in connection with the Services including travelling expenses, hotel costs, subsistence, and any associated expenses, and for the cost of services provided by third parties and required by SMC for the performance of the Services, and for the cost of any materials.

 9.3.
-The Supplier reserves the right to increase the price of the Goods and Materials, by giving notice to the Client at any time before delivery, to reflect any increase in the cost of the Goods and Materials to the Supplier that is due to:
+SMC reserves the right to increase the price of the Goods and Materials, by giving notice to the Client at any time before delivery, to reflect any increase in the cost of the Goods and Materials to SMC that is due to:

-(a) any factor beyond the control of the Supplier (including foreign exchange fluctuations, increases in taxes and duties, and increases in labour, materials and other manufacturing costs);
+(a) any factor beyond the control of SMC (including foreign exchange fluctuations, increases in taxes and duties, and increases in labour, materials and other manufacturing costs);

 (b) any request by the Client to change the delivery date(s), quantities or types of Goods and Materials ordered, or the Goods and Materials Specification; or

-(c) any delay caused by any instructions of the Client in respect of the Goods and Materials or failure of the Client to give the Supplier adequate or accurate information or instructions in respect of the Goods and Materials.
+(c) any delay caused by any instructions of the Client in respect of the Goods and Materials or failure of the Client to give SMC adequate or accurate information or instructions in respect of the Goods and Materials.

 9.4.
-In respect of Goods and Materials, the Supplier shall invoice the Client on or at any time after completion of delivery.
-In respect of Services, the Supplier shall invoice the Client on monthly.
+In respect of Goods and Materials, SMC shall invoice the Client on or at any time after completion of delivery.
+In respect of Services, SMC shall invoice the Client on monthly.

-9.5.The Client shall pay each invoice submitted by the Supplier:
+9.5.The Client shall pay each invoice submitted by SMC.

 (a) within 30 days of the date of the invoice; and

 9.6.
-All amounts payable by the Client under the Contract are exclusive of amounts in respect of value added tax chargeable from time to time (VAT).
-Where any taxable supply for VAT purposes is made under the Contract by the Supplier to the Client, the Client shall, on receipt of a valid VAT invoice from the Supplier, pay to the Supplier such additional amounts in respect of VAT as are chargeable on the supply of the Services or Goods and Materials at the same time as payment is due for the supply of the Services or Goods and Materials.
+All amounts payable by the Client under the Contract are exclusive of value added tax chargeable from time to time (VAT).
+Where any taxable supply for VAT purposes is made under the Contract by SMC to the Client, the Client shall, on receipt of a valid VAT invoice from SMC, pay to SMC such additional amounts in respect of VAT as are chargeable on the supply of the Services or Goods and Materials at the same time as payment is due for the supply of the Services or Goods and Materials.

 9.7.
-If the Client fails to make a payment due to the Supplier under the Contract by the due date, then, without limiting the Supplier’s remedies under clause 14 (Termination), the Client shall pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgment.
+If the Client fails to make a payment due to SMC under the Contract by the due date, then, without limiting SMC’s remedies under clause 14 (Termination), the Client shall pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgment.
 Interest under this clause 9.7 will accrue each day at 4% a year above the Bank of England’s base rate from time to time, but at 4% a year for any period when that base rate is below 0%.

 9.8.
 All amounts due under the Contract shall be paid in full without any set-off, counterclaim, deduction or withholding (other than any deduction or withholding of tax as required by law).